oracle-livelabs/apex/image-semantic-search/5-edit-application/5-edit-application.md

 ## Summary

-You have successfully enhanced the Social Media app by integrating semantic image search features.
-You added an image upload interface, created buttons to trigger and reset searches, and updated the timeline region to display results that closely match the uploaded image or query.
-Your APEX app can now deliver intelligent, visually driven search experiences powered by AI.
+You have successfully enhanced the Social Media app by integrating semantic search features that enable users to search posted images using text or image queries.
+You implemented search pages for both text-based and image-to-image searches and updated the Timeline region to automatically generate and store image embeddings whenever new images are posted.
+These enhancements empower your APEX application to deliver fast, accurate, and intelligent search results powered by AI.

 ## Acknowledgments

-- **Author** - Sahaana Manavalan, Senior Product Manager, May 2025
+- **Author** - Sahaana Manavalan, Senior Product Manager, June 2025
-- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, May 2025
+- **Last Updated By/Date** - Sahaana Manavalan, Senior Product Manager, June 2025